Understanding the difference between good debt and bad and harmful debt, will make a huge difference in your life.

 If you have bad debt, then you need to take the following 3 steps to get back on stable financial ground:

 - Start with your budget.
 Read about the a budget planner here.
-Write up your income and all your living expenses.
+Write down your income and all your living expenses.
 Work out what you have spare, your surplus.
 This is what you are going to use to pay down your debt.

 - Cut up your Credit Cards, you need to get rid of them.
 Some card companies will let you shift your balance to them and get a interest rate freeze.
 This will save you some interest.
 But only do that if you’re going to pay down the debt.
 Then cut up the card so you can’t use it.